First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 0.69g

-A grain 4 Pieces in a Craft Ounce (32 Pieces in a Frame)
+A grain 4 Pieces in a rough ounce (32 Pieces in a rough mark)

-Summary of the structure of the monetary system as outlined in the decree of Viceroy Alain of Labrit
+Summary of the structure of the monetary system as outlined in the decree of Viceroy Alain of Albret

-And if we compare it with the specimens from the previous reign, we would have the following summary:
+And if we compare the above with the specimens from the previous reign, we would have the following summary:

-Name Value Nominal Law (Fineness) Number of Coins / Rough Mark Nominal Weight (gr) Legal Remedy Weight Loss Remedy
+Name Value Nominal Law (Fineness) Number of Coins / Rough Mark Nominal Weight (gr) Legal Fineness Remedy/Tolerance Legal Weight Remedy/Tolerance

-Summary of the structure of the coinage system of the first minting period of Francis Phoebus and his successors
+Summary of the structure of the coinage system of the reign of Francis Phoebus and first minting period his successors

-The gold coins, of the same weight as those minted in the name of Francis Phoebus, had a gold content of half a carat less than that of the old ducats.
-While the former were called old ducats, the latter were called new ducats or, as the previous passage shows, golden naboarros They were named after them.
-The equivalence of these gold coins was set at 53 grosz of 12 cornados throughout this first coinage, that is, 5 pounds and 6 shillings.
-The old ducats of Francis Febo were given a value of 56 grosz, that is, 5 pounds and 12 shillings.
+Gold coins had the same weight as those minted in the name of Francis Phoebus, but had a gold fineness of half a carat less than that of the old ducats.
+While the former were called old ducats, the latter were called new ducats or, as the previous passage shows, golden nabarros .
+The monetary value of these gold coins was set at 53 gros of 12 cornados throughout this first coinage period, that is, 5 pounds and 6 shillings.
+The old ducats of Francis Febo were given a value of 56 gros, that is, 5 pounds and 12 shillings.

-In the case of gold coins, the payment arrangements were simple, there was no tolerance here.
+In the case of gold coins, the exchange payment arrangements were simple, there was no tolerance here.
 For every twenty-two and a half carat gold mark brought by the merchants, 72 coins had to be minted.
-The merchants would receive 70 of the minted gold coins and the remaining two, one for the royal court as seigniorage and the other for the mintmaster, in return for the minting costs.
+The merchants would receive 70 of the newly minted gold coins and the remaining two, one would be for the royal house as seigniorage tax payment and the other would be for the mintmaster, in return for the minting costs.

-Name Number of Coins / Rough Mark Seigniorage Processing Costs Merchants' Compensation
+Name Number of Coins / Rough Mark Seigniorage Tax Minting Costs Merchants' Silver Mark Payment

-Golden Navarros – Made to the weight of Ducats
+Golden Nabarros – Struck according to the weight of old Ducats

 72